BYU distance runners travel to Bay Area for important meets

 “Traditionally, Stanford is a very important meet for our distance runners,” BYU track head coach Ed Eyestone said.
 “It’s our first big outdoor meet of the season.
 This will be a great time to hopefully get 14 people qualified for regionals.”

 Another group of distance runners will be competing just north of Stanford at a meet hosted by San Francisco State.
-That meet will also run on Friday and Saturday with live results found on the BYU men’s track and field schedule page.
+That meet will also run Friday-Saturday with live results found on the BYU women’s track and field schedule page.

 After competing last week at the Clyde Littlefield Texas Relays, the UVU Invitational and the Aztec Invitational, the majority of the throwers, jumpers and sprinters will be off this week.